-Core units are marked with the letter c.
-Descriptions of the units may be obtained from the Third Year courses in Mathematical Physics, Mathematics and Statistics.
-See under the Subjects for the relevant descriptions.
+Core units are marked with the letter C. Descriptions of the units may be obtained from the Third Year courses in Mathematical Physics, Mathematics and Statistics.
+Students must include the 8 core units as stated and two of the optional units, as recommended by the department.

-MATH 3201 Complex Analysis
+MATH 3201 Complex Analysis С

-MATH 3204 Groups and Vector Spaces c
+MATH 3204 Groups and Vector Spaces С

-MATH 3207 Graph Theory

 MATH 3223 Differential Equations С

-MAPH 3071 Computational Methods С
+MAPH 3071 Numerical Methods С

-MAPH 2031 Vector Calculus С
+MAPH 2111 Methods A С

-MAPH 3181 Dynamical Systems

 STAT 3205 Statistical Theory I С

 STAT 3206 Statistical Theory II С

 STAT 3207 Statistical Theory III С

+Students choose 2 optional units as recommended by the Department:

 STAT 3221 Biostatistics

 STAT 3224 Statistics and Visualisation

+MATH 3207 Graph Theory

+MAPH 3180 Dynamical Systems and Chaos